flyteorg/flyte/README.md

 Flyte is a structured programming and distributed processing platform that enables highly concurrent, scalable, and maintainable workflows for `Machine Learning` and `Data Processing`.
 It is a fabric that connects disparate computation backends using a type-safe data dependency graph.
 It records all changes to a pipeline, making it possible to rewind time.
 It also stores a history of all executions and provides an intuitive UI, CLI, and REST/gRPC API to interact with the computation.

-Flyte is more than a workflow engine -- it uses `workflow` as a core concept and `task` (a single unit of execution) as a top-level concept.
+Flyte is more than a workflow engine -- it uses `workflow` as a core concept, and `task` (a single unit of execution) as a top-level concept.
 Multiple tasks arranged in a data producer-consumer order creates a workflow.

 `Workflows` and `Tasks` can be written in any language, with out-of-the-box support for [Python](https://github.com/flyteorg/flytekit), [Java and Scala](https://github.com/spotify/flytekit-java).